secrez/secrez/packages/fs/README.md

-# @secrez/core
+# @secrez/fs

 Secrez is the secrets manager for the cryptocurrencies era.

-This is the basic library.
+This is the filesystem component.